 What are the Elements of Personality?
 (I mean Components or ingredients- Personality is made of these)

-Motivational Speakers say that "YOUR MIND and THOUGHTS are important and a Health Instructor will demand full attention on your physical presence and appearance."
+Motivational Speakers say that "YOUR MIND and THOUGHTS are important and a Health Instructor will demand full attention to your physical presence and appearance."

 Here we shall discuss some of the important elements.
 These elements generally stated are: